bengsfort/ipc-talk/presentation/slides.md

 //
 // Event name will map to our messages `type` fields, and the listeners will
-// get called with the messages themselves. interface WorkerEventEmitter<Map extends EventMap> {
+// get called with the messages themselves. interface WorkerEventEmitter<WorkerEvents extends EventMap> {
   addListener(eventName: string, listener: EventListenerCb): void;
   removeListener(eventName: string, listener: EventListenerCb): void;
   dispatch(eventName: string, payload: any): void;